DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

 Notify the Agent Release Manager when code freeze ends.

-### Releasing integrations off of the release branch
+### Releasing integrations off of the release branch post-freeze

-There are two main cases where the release manager will have to release integrations off of the release branch: the freeze has lifted and changes to an integration have been merged after freeze and before a bugfix for an RC, or a [patch release](post-release.md#patches) is required.
-This section will focus on the former case.
+If the freeze has lifted and changes to an integration have been merged after freeze and before a bugfix for an RC, you will need to release an integration off the release branch.
+See this [section](post-release.md#multiple-check-releases-between-bugfix-release) for more details.
+After releasing, continue following the same steps for creating [release candidates](#release-candidates)

 !!! note
     Sometimes, an RC will need to be made with an integration that can be released off of the release branch, and an integration that can be released off of `master`.
 In this case, you can make two release PRs, one for the release branch, and one for `master`.
 The order of creation for these does not matter.

-Follow the following steps to release an integration off of the release branch:

-1. Cherry-pick the bugfix commit to the [release branch](#branch).
-2. Release the integration on the release branch.
-    - Make a pull request with [integration release](../integration-release.md#new-integrations), then merge it to the release branch.

-    !!! important
-        Remember to trigger the release pipeline and build the wheel.
-You can do so by [tagging the release](../../ddev/cli.md#ddev-release-tag):

-            `ddev release tag <INTEGRATION>`

-3. Then pull the latest release branch so your branch has both the bugfix commit and release commit.

-4. [Tag](#tag) the branch with the new bumped version `<MAJOR>.<MINOR>.0-rc.<RC_NUM>`.

-5. After the release has been made, make a PR to `master` with the updates to `CHANGELOG.md`, [agent release requirements](https://github.com/DataDog/integrations-core/blob/master/requirements-agent-release.txt), and `__about__.py` of the integrations that were released on the release branch.